CSaratakij/MainBlog/content/projects/Doppelganger.md

 the task.

 __Done:__ is for the complete task.

+(todo): don't forget to explain about 'urgent' tag

 With this board, we can finish most of the necessary task. \
 You can view the board [here](https://trello.com/b/hVPRrx2p/dg-frame) .